pdjingle/ResturGener/README.md

 * Project Presentation Link:

-## Introduction to the Restaurant Generator
+## Introduction to "Save Your Date: The Restaurant Decision Maker"
 	<<<< This will be more of a sales piece of the README, per Ron's suggestion.
 I'm writing a draft of it now and will insert shortly for both of your perousal, feedback, or editing. - ALF>>>

 ## Functionalitty